esdurmus/adversarial_eval/README.md

-Code for "Spurious Correlations in Reference-Free Evaluation of Text Generation".
+# Code for "Spurious Correlations in Reference-Free Evaluation of Text Generation".

+Coming soon!